Avantor, Inc. (AVTR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-18, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Avantor, Inc. ("Avantor" or the "Company") (NYSE: AVTR) have opportunity to lead the securities fraud class action lawsuit.
+21, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Avantor, Inc. ("Avantor" or the "Company") (NYSE: AVTR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AVANTOR, INC. (AVTR), CLICK HERE BEFORE DECEMBER 29, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR AVANTOR INVESTMENTS, CLICK HERE BEFORE DECEMBER 29, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?